UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Addressing vampire power by unplugging devices or using smart strips can save the average household $100 to $200 per year.

-It is easy to dismiss a glowing red TV light or a digital microwave clock as insignificant, but the cumulative financial effect of these small drains is surprising.
-According to the U.S. Department of Energy, vampire power accounts for 5% to 10% of total residential energy use.
-For the average U.S. household, this translates to an estimated annual cost waste of $100 to $200 per year.
-That is the exact equivalent of paying for a full month of electricity you never actually used.
+It is incredibly easy to dismiss a glowing red TV light or a digital microwave clock as insignificant, but the cumulative financial effect of these small drains will surprise you.
+According to recent data from the U.S. Department of Energy, vampire power accounts for up to 20% of total residential energy use.
+For the average U.S. household, this translates to an estimated annual cost waste of $100 to $200 per year, and potentially much more if you operate a highly connected smart home.

-When you move into an apartment or a new home, you have a unique opportunity to set up your electronics efficiently from day one.
-By addressing these ghost loads early on, you permanently lower your home’s baseload energy consumption.
-Reducing this invisible waste directly lowers your monthly overhead and trims down your carbon footprint, making it a simple but incredibly effective eco-conscious choice.
+When you move into an apartment or a new house, you are presented with a unique opportunity to set up your electronics efficiently from day one.
+By systematically addressing these ghost loads early on, you permanently lower your home’s baseload energy consumption.
+Reducing this invisible waste directly lowers your monthly overhead and trims down your carbon footprint, making it a highly effective eco-conscious choice that pays dividends over time.

 7 Common Electricity Vampires in Your Home